enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - I also extracted sender id from req.user._id.
 In the protectRoute middleware function the user info stored inside req.

-- Based on the sender and receiver id i searched the database to find out whether there is any existing conversation between them.
+- Based on the sender and receiver IDs, I searched the database to determine whether there is an existing conversation between them.

-- If there is no conversation between them is create a conversation in the database.
+- If there is no existing conversation between them, a new conversation is created in the database.

-- Then i created a new message and pushed its id in conversation.message.
+- Then, I created a new message and added its ID to the conversation's messages array.

-- I then parallelly save the conversation and new message to the database.
+- I then save the conversation and new message to the database in parallel.

-- At last i send the newMessage to the frontend.
+- Finally, I send the new message to the frontend.

-- In the catch block i showed error in the console log and send error message to the frontend.
+- In the catch block, I log any errors to the console and send an error message to the frontend.

 - Now check whether you can send message using postman.

 ### Creating get message controller

+- Navigate to the message.controller.js file.

-- Go to the message.controller.js file and below sendMessage controller function paste the following code
+- Below the sendMessage controller function, paste the following code:

 ```javascript
 export const getMessage = async (req, res) => {